 Lung cancer screening with low-dose computed tomography scans, and appropriate follow- up care, significantly reduces lung cancer deaths.
 In December 2013, the United Task Force recommended screening of adults aged 55 to 77 years who have smoked a pack-a-day for 30 years, and currently smoke or have quit within the past 15 years.
 Lung cancer is the nation’s leading cancer killer, taking the lives of more people each year than breast, colon and prostate cancers combined.

 LeConte Medical Center also holds ACR accreditations in Breast MRI, Breast ultrasound, CT, mammography, MRI, nuclear medicine, stereotactic biopsy, ultrasound, and is designated as a Breast Imaging Center of Excellence.
 The ACR, founded in 1924, is one of the largest and most influential medical associations in the United States.
 The ACR devotes its resources to making imaging and radiation therapy safe, effective and accessible to those who need it.
-Its 36,000 members include radiologists, radiation oncologists, medical physicists, interventional radiologists and nuclear medicine physicians.
+Its 36,000 members include radiologists, radiation oncologists, medical physicists, interventional radiologists and nuclear medicine physicians. or call (865) 446-7900 to make an appointment.

 Congratulations to LeConte’s CT team, Katrinka Castle (lead CT tech), Matthew